Cyfrin/Updraft/courses/uniswap-v2/1-overview/2-graph/+page.md

 * y = 200
 * L = 200

-This means the liquidity of the AMM is 200, and all combinations of token X and token Y that satisfy the function `x * y = L ^ 2` are valid.
+This means the liquidity of the AMM is 200, and all combinations of token X and token Y that satisfy the function $x * y = L^2$ are valid.

 **How does the curve determine the amount of token that goes out in a trade?**